towolf/towolf.github.com/docs/PsychBasic/PsychTweak.markdown

 encoding: UTF-8
 ---

-PsychTweak\(\) - Apply tweaks to various Psychtoolbox parameters.
+PsychTweak() - Apply tweaks to various Psychtoolbox parameters.

 This function allows to tweak some low-level operating parameters of Psychtoolbox.
 Such tweaks often affect all mex files, not only specific files.
-You must execute this function before any other Psychtoolbox mex file is used, otherwise mex files will not pick up consistent settings and weird things may happen\!
+You must execute this function before any other Psychtoolbox mex file is used, otherwise mex files will not pick up consistent settings and weird things may happen!
 If in doubt, execute "clear mex" before executing this function.

 Currently the function mostly implements tweaks for MS-Windows to allow